EdgeFirewalk/HIIT-Timer/README.md

 # HIIT Timer
- A timer for HIIT type of workouts
+ A very simple timer for HIIT type of workouts